 - As opposed to other cat family members like lions and leopards who hunt at night, cheetahs are able to hunt only during the day.

-- Cheetahs have blunt claws and a light body weight which makes them vulnerable to their enemies.
-It generally gives up if a larger animal confronts it during a fight or a hunt due to these physical restrictions.
+- Cheetahs have blunt claws and a light body weight, which makes them vulnerable to their enemies.
+They generally give up if larger animals confront them during a fight or a hunt due to these physical restrictions.

-- Cheetahs have a poor night vision which prevents hunting at night.
-They are also unable to climb trees due to their blunt claws and this gives them a distinct disadvantage during hunting.
+- Cheetahs have poor night vision, which prevents hunting at night.
+They can also not climb trees due to their blunt claws, giving them a distinct disadvantage during hunting.

-- A cheetah is recognizable by the dark lines, known as tear lines that run from each eye towards the mouth.
-These tear lines protect the cheetah from the sun and give them a long-distance vision that’s necessary during hunting or protection from other predators.
+- A cheetah is recognisable by its dark lines, known as tear lines, that run from each eye towards the mouth.
+These tear lines protect the cheetah from the sun and give it a long-distance vision that’s necessary during hunting or protection from other predators.

-As a parent, you may want to teach your child about the abundant flora and fauna on our planet.
-You may also want to help your child develop a keen interest in the world around – how things work, how people react, and so on.
-Stories are a wonderful way to do this.
-Another way for you to ensure your child’s overall development is through subscription boxes designed for kids.
-Not only that, you can try DIY activities also to help your toddler to learn about and explore the world around, making him “intelligent” and aware even before he goes to the school!
+As a parent, you should teach your child about our planet’s abundant flora and fauna.
+You may also want to help your child develop a keen interest in the world around you – how things work, how people react, and so on.
+In addition to the animal facts for kids mentioned above, stories are also a wonderful way to impart knowledge about animals.
+Another way to ensure your child’s overall development is through subscription boxes designed for kids.
+You can also try DIY activities to help your toddler learn about and explore the world around them, making him “intelligent” and aware, even before he goes to school.